abhilashojha/abhilashojha.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I’m **Abhilash Ojha**, a PhD student in Mechanical Engineering with research spanning cryopreservation, molecular dynamics simulations, and nanomaterials.
+Hi, I’m **Abhilash Ojha**, PhD candidate at University of Minnesota, Department of Mechanical Engineering.
+My research focuses on cryopreservation, molecular dynamics simulations.

 Previously, I worked as a Scientist at the **Indian Space Research Organisation (ISRO)**, where I designed and tested carbon fiber antenna reflectors and carried out thermal experiments.